 Project evaluation is the process of measuring the success of a project, program or portfolio.
 This is done by gathering data about the project and using an evaluation method that allows evaluators to find performance improvement opportunities.
 Project evaluation is also critical to keep stakeholders updated on the project status and any changes that might be required to the budget or schedule.

-Every aspect of the project is measured to determine if it’s proceeding as planned, and if not, inform how project parts be improved.
-Basically, you’re asking the project a series of questions designed to discover what is working, what can be improved and whether the project is in fact useful.
-Tools like project dashboards and trackers help in the evaluation process by making key data readily available.
+Every aspect of the project such as costs, scope, risks or return on investment (ROI) is measured to determine if it’s proceeding as planned.
+If there are road bumps, this data can inform how projects can improve.
+Basically, you’re asking the project a series of questions designed to discover what is working, what can be improved and whether the project is useful.
+Tools such as project dashboards and trackers help in the evaluation process by making key data readily available.

-The project evaluation process has been around as long as there have been projects to evaluate.
-But when it comes to the science of project management, project evaluation can be broken down into three main types: pre-project evaluation, ongoing evaluation and post-project evaluation.
-So, let’s look at the project evaluation process, what it entails and how you can improve your technique.
+The project evaluation process has been around as long as projects themselves.
+But when it comes to the science of project management, project evaluation can be broken down into three main types or methods: pre-project evaluation, ongoing evaluation and post-project evaluation.
+Let’s look at the project evaluation process, what it entails and how you can improve your technique.